Study options

 Contemporary Design - Design, Master of Arts (Art and Design)

-What alternative materials can best replace plastic?
-How can traditional crafts be merged with contemporary design?
-What kind of products do we need in our changing society?
-The studies in Contemporary Design are driven by concrete, real-world needs.
+The studies in Contemporary Design are driven by creative exploration, material investigations and real world needs.
 Students receive support not only to build their creative and professional confidence, but also to expand their thinking beyond conventional limitations, adopting an experimental design mindset.

 Iittala Experimental Design Process